-Seventeen-year-old PL Charles Sargeant was awarded his Queen’s Scout badge from D.C.
-W.A.
-Stirling in 1958.
+Seventeen-year-old Charles Sargeant (PL) was awarded his Queen’s Scout badge from W.A.
+Stirling (DC) in 1958.
 He has been a member of the 1st Bures Group since 1952.
 He also attended Windsor Castle for the Queen’s Scout Review and in May received the Royal Certificate from Lord Rowalian, the Chief Scout at Gilwell Park.

 In July, the Group won the Sudbury District Camping Shield held at Polstead.
 Summer Camp was held at East Mersea, Essex and were visited by the Group Scoutmaster Rev. Michael Brown, George Garrad and parents for ‘Parents Day’.
 John Bury was awarded the Scout Chord.

 Janet Spurgin has had to give up the Wolf Cubs – Mrs Hynard has become Akela again, assisted by Beryl Cardy and Barbara Baxter.

 At the annual party in 1959 at the Victory Hall, 40 Scouts and Cubs attended.
 They entertained their parents with plays and songs on the stage specially built.
 Very good performances were given by Stephen Davies and Richard Spurgin.
 Bob-a-Job made £39.
 Miss Christine Stirling was presented a ‘Thank You’ badge on behalf of all the boys who had camped at her farm in Pebmarsh during the past five years.
 Leslie Saer and John Bury gained their 1st Class badges.